Jure Zupan

-Jure Zupan is a Slovenian physicist and founder of chemomectrics research in Slovenia, known for his work in applications and development of artificial neural networks in chemistry.
+Jure Zupan is a Slovenian physicist and founder of chemometrics research in Slovenia, known for his work in applications and development of artificial neural networks in chemistry.

 Life

 Zupan was born in Ljubljana, Slovenia in 1943.
 He studied Physics at the University of Ljubljana and graduated in 1966.
 He obtained his PhD in Chemistry in 1972.
 He did his first research on the magnetic properties of solids at the Josef Stefan Institute, Ljubljana (1963–1973).
 In 1974 he has joined National Institute of Chemistry in Ljubljana to work on Computerized Databases, Chemometrics, and Artificial Intelligence.
 He did his post doctoral research at ETH Zürich (1975) and at NIH, Bethesda (1978).

 Work

 Since 1985 he is a Full professor at the University of Ljubljana.
 He was Visiting Professor at the Arizona State University in Tempe, USA (1982), at the Vrije Universiteit Brussel, Belgium (1988), for 3 consecutive years (each year for three months) at the Technical University Munich, Germany (1990–1992), and at the University Rovira i Virgili, Tarragona, Spain (1995).
 After 1988 his research focused to the field of Artificial Neural Networks.
 He is now mostly interested in the multi-dimensional data representation and context extraction from large assembles of multi-dimensional data.
 He is member of the European Academy of Science (Salzburg) and member of the Engineering Academy of Slovenia.